 Form Type Purpose of TDS deduction Form 24Q For TDS on salary Form 26Q For TDS on payments other than salary Form 27Q TDS deducted for non-residents from interest income, dividend or any other payment Form 27EQ Quarterly statement of collection of tax at source (TCS)

-Deductors can furnish the TDS return in either physical format or in electronic format.
-However, it’s compulsory for below-mentioned employers to file the TDS return in an electronic format as per Section 206 of IT Act:
+Deductors can furnish the return on tax deducted at source in either physical format or in electronic format.
+However, it is compulsory for below-mentioned employers to file the TDS return in an electronic format as per Section 206 of the IT Act:

 - All Corporate Deductors

 - If the deductor is liable for audit under Section 44AB

 - If number of deductee records in a statement for any quarter of the financial year is twenty or more.

 Below are some of the pre-requisites for e-filing TDS return :